YeMyintSoeKMD/task-management-frontend/README.md

 7. lodash.debounce for delay searching

 #### Features Included
-1. Authentication (Storing token in localhost)
+1. Authentication (Storing token in localStorage)
     - Register
     - Login
     - Logout
 2. tasks CRUD and Filtering/Sorting
     - CRUD
+    - Task detail page
     - Searching by tasks' title, and desctription
     - Filtering by softdelete or not
     - Filtering by oldest or newest